johnfmcrae/Notes/Git_notes.md

 ## Rebasing

 A rebase can provide the same result as a merge: taking one branch and bringing it into another.
 But whereas a merge simply combines the pointers from two branches, a rebase will apply the changes themselves and create a new commit.
 In the simplest case, performing a rebase will result in a linear history.
-As an example, if you were to have a `master` and an `experiment` branch, you could rebase he experiment onto the master with,
+As an example, if you were to have a `master` and an `experiment` branch, you could rebase the experiment onto the master with,

 ```git
 git checkout experiment